alu0100892833/ConstructiveAI-CourseWork2-WeBots/garbage-collection/report/report.md

 Testing with the simple environment, we can observe decent results.
 In one of the runs, the robot was capable of cleaning all garbage before the time was up.
 In the other run, there were still three cans to go.

-The inability to guarantee the cleanliness of all garbage does not have anything to do with any problem in the robot's basic behaviors.
+The inability to guarantee the cleanliness of all garbage does not have anything to do with any problem in the robot's basic behaviours.
 Once the robots finds a can, it pushes it perfectly and leaves it by the wall, turning away to continue with its duties.
 Considering that we are using the ground sensors to detect the disposal area, this effectiveness was expected.

 However, the robot is not always capable of cleaning all garbage due to the previously mentioned limitations of the proximity sensors.
 Detecting the cans from a distance is extremely difficult with this e-puck, so the robot needs some luck to pass near one of them.
 When this happens, the robot is very efficient, but when it does not, it can take some time.